-11. SUPPORT LETTERS
+12. SUPPORT LETTERS

-Letters from collaborating institutions, contributors of cost share or leveraged funds, and organizations that will benefit from project results.
+Letters from subawardee institutions, contributors of cost share or leveraged funds, other collaborating institutions and organizations that will benefit from project results.
 Each organization providing third-party cost share contributions in the proposal must provide a letter of commitment, on their letterhead, acknowledging their commitment and the dollar amount.
-All letters should be combined into a single PDF file for upload in eSeaGrant.

-NOAA DATA SHARING PLAN
+13. NOAA DATA SHARING PLAN

-(6,000 character limit with spaces)

-A data sharing plan that meets requirements established by the NOAA Data Sharing Directive for NOAA Grants, Cooperative Agreements, and Contracts.
+(6,000 character limit with spaces) A data sharing plan that meets requirements established by the NOAA Data Sharing Directive for NOAA Grants, Cooperative Agreements, and Contracts.
 Additional information on NOAA data sharing plan requirements is provided in eSeaGrant.
 Projects selected for funding will be required to report on implementation of the data sharing plan.

-12. RESULTS OF PRIOR SEA GRANT SUPPORT
+14. RESULTS OF PRIOR SEA GRANT SUPPORT